andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 One day Alexandra asks me, "Do you prefer Andrew or Andy?"

-"I don't really care, either works"
+"I don't really care, either works."

 Alexandra then gives me a look of someone who's been called "Alex", "Allie", "Alexandria", and any number of creative or otherwise head-scratching